 Under the convertible loan agreement FiveT has the right to convert the outstanding principal amount including interest into the Company's common shares or alternatively into Altamira shares.
 The pricing of a conversion into our common shares is at the lower of 150% of the share price at close of the disbursement date (\$1.35 fixed on September 8, 2020) and 95% of the average price of our common share at close of the 5 trading dates preceding the date of the conversion notice.
-However, the conversion price shall not be less than the higher of the par value and the backward-looking 3-month floor price of a qualified financing round, meaning that a third-party investor will hold at least 10% of Altamira shares after completion of such financing round.
-The convertible loan agreement further contains a limitation on the conversion rights in the sense that they may not result in an ownership interest of more than 9.99% in Altamira.
+However, the conversion price shall not be less than the higher of the par value and the backward-looking 3-month floor price of 75% of the average closing price of our common shares.
+The pricing of a conversion into Altamira shares is at the lower of CHF 3.00 and the issue price of a qualified financing round, meaning that a third-party investor will hold at least 10% of Altamira shares after completion of such financing round.
+The convertible loan agreement further contains a limitation on the conversion rights in the sense that they may not result in an ownership interest of more than 9.99% in the Company or 49.99% in Altamira.
 By December 31, 2020, an amount of CHF 895,455 has been converted into 737,000 common shares of the Company (at a conversion price of \$1.35).